-Fiore at the Gardens Board of Directors
+Fiore Board of Directors

+Homeowners associations (aka the HOA) at the Fiore are governed by a board of directors.
+They manage the day-to-day operations of the association and ensure that the community functions properly.
 The condo association's board of directors at Fiore at the Gardens is a government in miniature.
 The board members are elected by the condo owners to run the association and manage condominium property.
 Condo owners rely on the board to resolve community problems ranging from building damage to unruly residents

 Rules and Covenants